jmpichardo/aspnet-core-react-redux-boilerplate/README.md

 For the data management the project uses Entity Framework Core with the in memory database using [Code First](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/workflows/new-database) approach.
 Replacing this by a real database connection should be straight forward.

-[Entity Type Configurations](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.modelconfiguration.entitytypeconfiguration-1?view=entity-framework-6.2.0) has being userd for the definition of database models.
+[Entity Type Configurations](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.modelconfiguration.entitytypeconfiguration-1?view=entity-framework-6.2.0) has being used for the definition of database models.
 For each model is recommended to generate and add in the database context class his own configuration file.

 User configuration example: